What Are the Benefits of Walking?

 Walking is so good for fat burning.
 What happens is that we break down triglycerides when we take regular walks.

 Fats are liberated from adipocytes into free fatty acids that flood into your circulation.
-Muscles, lungs, and heart pick up these fatty acids and utilize their energy.
+Muscles, lungs, and the heart pick up these fatty acids and utilize their energy.

 What is left are the byproducts: water, which is eliminated as urine and sweat, and carbon dioxide, which is breathed out from your lungs!